Laura J. Bloomberg

-Laura J. Bloomberg is an American administrator in higher education and the eighth president of Cleveland State University.
-Bloomberg served as Cleveland State University’s provost before being appointed president.
+Laura J. Bloomberg is an American administrator in higher education and the eighth president of Cleveland State University (CSU) in Cleveland, Ohio, United States.
+Bloomberg served as CSU's provost before being appointed president in 2022.

-Prior to her career at Cleveland State University, she held the positions of dean and associate dean of the Humphrey School of Public Affairs at the University of Minnesota.
+Prior to her career at CSU, she held the positions of dean and associate dean of the Humphrey School of Public Affairs at the University of Minnesota.

 Early life and education

-Bloomberg earned a Bachelor of Science in special education and teaching from St. Cloud State University, a Master of Science in education psychology and measurement from Cornell University, and a Ph.D. in educational policy and administration from the University of Minnesota.
+Bloomberg earned a Bachelor of Science in special education and teaching from St. Cloud State University, a Master of Science in education psychology and measurement from Cornell University, and a Ph.D. in educational policy and administration from the University of Minnesota (UM).

 Career

-Bloomberg began her career at the University of Minnesota as the associate director of the Institute on Community Integration and also taught in the Educational Policy and Administration Department.
+Bloomberg began her career at UM as the associate director of the Institute on Community Integration and also taught in the Educational Policy and Administration Department.
 Bloomberg also served as principal and K-12 district administrator of the West Metro Education Program.

 In 2013, Bloomberg was appointed associate dean of the Humphrey School of Public Affairs.
 In 2017, she became the school's seventh dean and first female dean.

-In 2021, Bloomberg left the University of Minnesota to become the provost and senior vice president for academic affairs at Cleveland State University.
-Bloomberg was named the university's eighth president in 2022, succeeding Harlan M. Sands.
+In 2021, Bloomberg left UM to become the provost and senior vice president for academic affairs at Cleveland State University (CSU).
+Bloomberg was named the university's eighth president on April 26, 2022, succeeding Harlan M. Sands.
+While never having visited the Greater Cleveland region prior to joining CSU, Bloomberg was drawn to working at a state-run university, and toured the region with her husband Jon.
+Bloomberg was briefly on the short list for UM president in the spring of 2024; after being passed over by the UM regents, Bloomberg declined to seek the presidency of any other institution.
+Bloomberg signed a five-year contract extension with CSU on May 16, 2024.